 What is Traditional Chinese Medicine?

 Traditional Chinese Medicine (TCM) is a comprehensive, extensively utilized stand-alone system of medicine that originated in China over 5,000 years ago.
 Acupuncture, although arguably the most recognized aspect of TCM, is just one of the facets at the practitioner’s disposal.
-TCM encompasses other modalities in addition to needling, including carefully crafted Chinese herbal remedies, Chinese style therapeutic massage (Tui-Na), cupping, moxibustion, and Gua Sha.
+TCM encompasses other modalities, including herbal remedies, nutrition and food therapy, Chinese style therapeutic massage (Tui-Na), cupping, moxibustion, and Gua Sha.

 What is acupuncture & how does it work?

-Lori Earley, the Licensed Acupuncturist at Phoenix Rising Acupuncture, uses the highest quality needles with a gentle technique to ensure the most pain-free, comfortable, and relaxing experience.
+I use only the highest quality needles with a gentle technique to ensure the most comfortable and relaxing experience.

 How can I be sure my acupuncturist is qualified?

-Leading national and international health organizations, including the National Institutes of Health and the World Health Organization, recognize acupuncture to be effective in the treatment of a variety of medical problems including:
+Leading national and international health organizations, including the National Institutes of Health and the World Health Organization, recognize acupuncture to be effective in the treatment of a variety of medical problems included below.

 - Urinary tract infections